zamoose/hgv-old/README.md

 ## More Documentation/Information ##

 For detailed how to install guides per OS and other debugging information please see the [wiki here on github](https://github.com/wpengine/hgv/wiki).

-## Contributing ##

-Help us build!
-We're in beta right now [and seeking help to find bugs](http://wpengine.com/mercury).
-If you are interested in contributing, jump in!
-Anyone is welcome to send pull requests.
-Issue reports are good too, but pull requests are much better.
-Here's how you do it:

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Write the code, **and tests to confirm it works**
-4. Commit your changes (`git commit -am 'Add some feature'`)
-5. Push to the branch (`git push origin my-new-feature`)
-6. Create new Pull Request